-Opportunity: National Oceanographic Partnership Program Fall 2017 Science & Policy Communications Fellow program (April 30)
+National Oceanographic Partnership Program Fall 2017 Science & Policy Communications Fellow program (Apr.
+30)

 The NOPP Fellow Program is designed to give recent MA or MS graduates the opportunity to apply their knowledge and skills to address ocean science and policy communication challenges and coordinate activities that play a role in marine and coastal policy development, research efforts, partnership development, proposal vetting, and STEM outreach.
 This position requires engagement with individuals in the Federal system who organize, develop and lead the Nation’s ocean policy and research directives, and provides an opportunity to gain hands-on experience in governmental activities relating to ocean science, technology, and education.

 Fellows will regularly engage with representatives from agencies as the Navy, ONR, NOAA, BOEM, USGS, DOE, DOI, NSF, EPA, USACE, and their partners, to support project development efforts.
 The Fellow will also gain exposure to a broad range of Federal oceanographic research activities, such as improved forecasting technologies in a changing climate, autonomous aerial and underwater vehicles, technology development and integration, biodiversity monitoring, sea ice modeling, acoustics, Arctic programs, and many other topics.

 - Engage with NOPP staff to continue streamlining and improving program protocol and operations, and project tracking and reporting.

 - Work as part of the NOPP staff in providing technical and meeting support to the NOPP working groups, committees, and the ORAP.

 - Monitor and attend relevant agency, non-profit, and Congressional briefings and hearings.

 - Develop communication materials and assist in maintaining the NOPP website.